hammadahamed/agro-cart/README.md

 ## Getting Started

-This is a UI/UX design for a e-commerce app with da dashbaord, feed, add product, customise post screens
+This is a UI/UX design for a e-commerce app with a dashbaord, feed, add product, customise post screens.
+No state management is used.
+Just a concept UI.